-This large 138 ha site is a former chemical production facility, located on the Wyre coast at Thornton-Cleveleys.
+2.21 This large 138 ha site is a former chemical production facility, located on the Wyre coast at Thornton-Cleveleys.
 It is currently occupied by over 40 companies, including three world class multi-national businesses, namely Victrex PLC (polymers), AGC Chemicals Europe Ltd (flurochemicals and fluropolymers), and Vinnolit (PVC manufacture).
-There are significant areas of land within the enterprise zone available for re-development, including areas within the secure part of the site6.
+There are significant areas of land within the enterprise zone available for re-development, including areas within the secure part of the site.

-As with the other 47 EZ across England, the Hillhouse Technology EZ provides a number of benefits to businesses, including:
+2.22 As with the other 47 EZ across England, the Hillhouse Technology EZ provides a number of benefits to businesses, including: